Faculty Research Summaries

 Security and Cryptography

-Primary Research Areas: Wireless Networks and Security
+Primary Research Areas: Online Social Networks, Wireless Networks, and Network Security

 Research Areas: Databases, Data Warehousing, and Data Mining.